 If you’re on food stamps America has every right to hate you, as evidenced by this angry conservative yelling at a father and child for using food stamps.
 This lady proves conservatives love a good hate like they love a good steak.
 I assume she thinks of herself as a nice person, a good person, a church-goer.
 We all think everyone else is the asshole, right?
 There isn’t a lot of self-directed road rage out there.
 How often do we key our own cars?
 It’s always okay to hate the other guy when the hate is justified — like child predators, rapists, and food stamp users.

 Stupid fucking poor people.
 If only we’d been engineer majors in college.
 If only we’d gone to college.
 If only our parents hadn’t been poor.
 If only they spoke English.
 If only we worked harder.
-If only we were more like conservatives who believe everything they have today is a direct result from the sweat of their own brow.
+If only we were more like conservatives, who believe everything they have today is a direct result of the sweat from their own brow.

 Don’t confuse aid with charity.
 Charity is old coats.
 Donating a coat doesn’t make you a good person but I bet it makes you feel like one.
 You didn’t even want that coat anymore, what you wanted was the closet space.
 Sure, you could have sold it at a garage sale and made, like, twenty bucks.
 It was an expensive coat, damn it.
 But you, with your heart of gold, gave it away.
 There’s a twinkle in God’s eye just for you.